 MSConfig is a powerful tool that allows you to, inter alia, enable or disable the programs that start when Windows boots up.
 To open the System Configuration tool, you can open the Run dialog box, type msconfig and hit Enter.

-MSConfig would be a perfect startup manager if it allowed you not only to disable items, but to delete them forever.
+MSConfig allows you only to disable items.
 But MSConfig does not let you delete or remove the disable startup items.